WebOfWorlds/WoWAPI/README.md

 # Hello, Web of Worlds!

-Building an open, interconnected and decentralized metaverse using modern web standards and features 🚀
+Enabling an open, decentralized and efficient Metaverse on the Open Web Platform 🚀

 # Foundation